AlanZayon/AlanZayon/README.md

 - 🤓 I'm still just a student

-- 🔭 I’m currently studing Typescript and C#
+- 🔭 I’m currently studing Typescript

 - 🤗 For now Node, React and MongoDB are my knowledge